HectorHHZ/HectorHHZ.github.io/_pages/cv.md

 ---

 {% include base_path %}
 Welcome to Haoze He's personal website!
-Stories start [here](https://hectorhhz.github.io/).
+The main page can be found [here](https://hectorhhz.github.io/).